CSRD Deadlines 2025–2028: Which Phase Applies to Your Company

 If you are in Phase 3 (FY2026, due 2027):

 - You have the advantage of time but not as much as it feels.
-Start your double materiality assessment this year
+Start your double materiality assessment this year.
+Assess your readiness for free.

 - Evaluate whether you will use LSME-ESRS or full ESRS standards